 In the book, The Rite: The Making of an Exorcist by Matt Baglio (which inspired the movie, The Rite), there was a case of a possessed nun who had been seeing an exorcist for 9 years.
 In the movie version, the exorcist priest himself became possessed with a client’s demons.

 A Prison of Unclean Spirits

-“And he cried out with a mighty voice saying: ‘Fallen, fallen is Babylon the great!
-She has become a dwelling place of demons and a prison of every unclean spirit, and a prison of ever unclean and hateful bird.”
-(Rev 18:2)
+“And he cried mightily with a loud voice, saying, “Babylon the great is fallen, is fallen, and has become a dwelling place of demons, a prison for every foul spirit, and a cage for every unclean and hated bird!”
+(Rev. 18:2)